lovecodingdev/monetaria-utilities/README.md

-Formatted user data is an object containing cumulative metrics (healthFactor, totalLiquidity, totalBorrows, etc.) and an array of formatted reserve data plus user holdings (aTokens, debtTokens) for each reserve in an Aave market
+Formatted user data is an object containing cumulative metrics (healthFactor, totalLiquidity, totalBorrows, etc.) and an array of formatted reserve data plus user holdings (aTokens, debtTokens) for each reserve in an Monetaria market

 ### formatUserSummary

-Returns formatted summary of Aave user portfolio including: array of holdings, total liquidity, total collateral, total borrows, liquidation threshold, health factor, and available borrowing power
+Returns formatted summary of Monetaria user portfolio including: array of holdings, total liquidity, total collateral, total borrows, liquidation threshold, health factor, and available borrowing power